spiderkd/AmitPortfolio/src/pages/posts/post-5.md

 comments: "119"
 ---

-# De Stijl: The Pursuit of Universal Harmony

 Amid the turbulence of the early 20th century, a group of **Dutch artists and designers** introduced a radically new vision of design—one built on **simplicity, abstraction, and order**.
 This was **De Stijl**, a movement that sought to **strip away the unnecessary** and arrive at a **universal visual language**.